Membership Inference Attacks against Diffusion Models: Experiments

-The investigation method in Section~\ref{sec:our_method} requires giving a time step $t$ as an input to a target model $M$ in addition to samples $x^1, \ldots, x^m$.
-We show that time steps and the noise schedule strongly affect the performance of the membership inference attacks.
+The investigation method in Section~\ref{sec:our_method} requires a timestep $t$ as an input to a target model $M$ in addition to samples $x^1, \ldots, x^m$.
+We show that timesteps and the noise schedule strongly affect the performance of the membership inference attacks.

-The results of AUCROC for each time step $t$ are represented in Fig.~\ref{fig:auc}, where DDIM is trained with the cosine and linear schedules.
+The results of AUCROC for each timestep $t$ are represented in Fig.~\ref{fig:auc}, where DDIM is trained with the cosine and linear schedules.
 According to the figure, AUCROC is maximized at $t=350$ for the cosine schedule and at $t=200$ for the linear schedule.
 We call these values \textit{best-one} AUCROC for the sake of convenience.
 For these values, the value of $\bar{\alpha}_{t}$ is 0.7.
 As might have been unexpected, these maximized values were obtained in intermediate steps.
 The best-one AUCROC for the cosine schedule is higher than the liner schedule.
 Besides, according to Table~\ref{tab:oneandall}, AUCROC with an average of loss values for all the steps, called \textit{average} AUCROC for the sake of convenience, is lower than the best-one AURCROC.
 Therefore, we use results at $t=350$ for the investigation methods in the entire experiments.